-Thus, motivated by the general desirability of a covalent route to POM-PPy hybrids, and recent reports indicating the enhanced capacitive energy storage of PPy non-covalently doped with Lindqvist ($M_6O{19}^{n-}$) polyoxometalate anions,38 we report the synthesis of PPy covalently linked to arylimido-Lindqvist anions [$Mo_6O{18}NAr$]2- through co-electropolymerisation of pyrrole with POM functionalized monomers (Scheme 1).
-Study of the resulting films by DC and AC electrochemical techniques, electron microscopy, XPS and EDX indicates stable films with very high POM loadings, and increases in specific capacitance of up to $5 \times$ vs underivatised PPy that are influenced by the length of the POM-pyrrole bridge.
-These arise both from the direct faradaic contribution of the POM electron acceptor, and improved performance of the PPy itself that can be attributed to the steric bulk of the POM and bridge forcing a more open, porous packing of the PPy chains.
+Thus, motivated by the general desirability of a covalent route to POM-PPy hybrids and recent reports indicating the enhanced capacitive energy storage of PPy noncovalently doped with Lindqvist $(M_6O{19}^{n-})$ polyoxometalate anions, 38 we report the synthesis of PPy covalently linked to arylimido-Lindqvist anions $[Mo_6O{18}NAr]^{2-}$ through coelectropolymerization of pyrrole with POM functionalized monomers (Scheme 1).
+Study of the resulting films by DC and AC electrochemical techniques, electron microscopy, X-ray photoelectron spectroscopy (XPS), and energy-dispersive X-ray analysis (EDX) indicates stable films with very high POM loadings and increases in specific capacitance of up to 5× vs underivatized PPy that are influenced by the length of the POM-pyrrole bridge.
+These arise from both the direct faradaic contribution of the POM electron acceptor and improved performance of the PPy itself that can be attributed to the steric bulk of the POM and bridge forcing a more open, porous packing of the PPy chains.

 Scheme 1.
-Organoimido-hexamolybdate anion-based monomers 1 and 2.
+Organoimido-Hexamolybdate Anion-Based Monomers 1 and 2